 - Any other conditions as stipulated in the departmental guidelines for master’s degrees.

-The program of study for the Ph.D. degree must satisfy the following:
+In addition to the requirements of the graduate school, the program of study for the Ph.D. degree must satisfy the following:

-- The course work specified in item (a) must include a minimum of 30 hours of course work at the 5000 and 6000 level, and at least 24 of these 5000- and 6000-level hours must be in electrical engineering.
+- The course work specified in item 1a. must include a minimum of 30 hours of course work at the 5000 and 6000 level, and at least 24 of these 5000- and 6000-level hours must be in electrical engineering.

-- The course work specified in item (a) must include GRSD 5003 or MEPH 5383.
+- The course work specified in item 1a. must include EMGT 5033 , GRSD 5003 or MSEN 5383.